apache/arrow/docs/source/developers/python.rst

 We set a number of environment variables:

-- the path of the installation directory of the Arrow C++ library as arrow ``ARROW_HOME``
+- the path of the installation directory of the Arrow C++ libraries as ``ARROW_HOME``
-- add the path of its built .dll-libraris to ``PATH``
+- add the path of installed DLL libraries to ``PATH``
 - and choose the compiler to be used

 .. code-block:: shell